 Does shock raise free chlorine?

-Shocking a pool refers to the process of adding enough chlorine and maintaining it long enough in order to raise the free chlorine level and kill organic material in the pool.
+Shocking a pool refers to the process of adding enough chlorine and maintaining it long enough in order to kill organic material in the pool.